 Michael Habif brings a unique blend of business, legal, accounting and real estate skills to Habif Properties.
 He is experienced in all phases of commercial real estate ownership including acquisition analysis, financing, management and leasing.
 At Habif Properties, Michael directs the strategic and day to day activities of a diverse real estate portfolio of more than 50 retail, office and industrial properties while continuing to evaluate and invest in new real estate opportunities.

 Michael graduated Phi Beta Kappa from Tulane University where he was selected for the Tulane Scholars program.
 He received an MBA from Tulane with a focus in accounting and a J.D. from the University of Georgia Law School where he was a Senior Editor of the Georgia Law Review.

 Michael practiced law with Hurt, Richardson, Garner, Todd and Cadenhead for four years.
 His practice group specialized in representing foreign nationals and foreign entities investing in U.S. businesses and real estate.

 Michael is a 40 year volunteer with the Atlanta Jewish Federation where positions included Campaign Co-chair of the Young Leadership Division and chair of the Real Estate Division.
 He co-chaired Zoo Atlanta’s annual fundraiser, the Beastly Feast, served two terms on the Board of Zoo Atlanta, and served on the Oakland Cemetery Board of Trustees.
 He is currently on the Board of Ahavath Achim Synagogue where he co-chaired the committee that oversaw improvements to the synagogue’s 91,000 square foot structure including construction of a new preschool.
-Michael's passions include boating and playing with his 5 grandchildren.
+Michael's passions include boating and enjoying time with his 5 grandchildren.